tangowithcode/tango_with_django_2/manuscript/chapter3.md

 I> ### Prompts
-I> In this book, there's two things you should look out for when we include code snippets.
+I> In this book, there are two things you should look out for when we include code snippets.
 I>
 I> Snippets beginning with a dollar sign (`$`) indicates that the remainder of the following line is a terminal or Command Prompt command.
 We mentioned this in the first chapter, but it's worth repeating so you are sure what this notation represents.
 I>